 In the morning, I hopped on the bike and rode and rode and rode some more.
 In all, I biked just over 50 miles in Detroit. between riding, I talked to people and climbed through abandoned houses and buildings.
 Parts of Detroit were a modern ghost town of unbelievable magnitude, vacant house after vacant house.
 I had huge streets all to myself with only the occasional car going by.
 There was an eery emptiness even in the heart of the city.
 I tried to imagine what it was like when the streets were full, the houses occupied and the factories working.
 I was grateful I wasn't in Detroit at that time.
 It would have just been another big city like Chicago, or New York.
 I was happy to see the post-apocalypse version of Detroit.

-• Detroit's population fell more than 26% from 2000 and 2012 and totals about 700,000 – down from almost two million in 1950.
+and totals about 700,000 – down from almost two million in 1950.

-• Some 36% of Detroiters lived bellow the poverty level between 2007 and 2011.
+- Some 36% of Detroiters lived bellow the poverty level between

-• In 2012, Detroit had the highest crime rate for a city with more than 200,000 residents.
+- In 2012, Detroit had the highest crime rate for a city with

 The Detroit Train Depot was a massive gutted and abandoned building.
 From Miles away, you can see straight through the skeleton of a building.